 Siobhan hadn’t expected Liza to be this interested.
 She’d simply hoped to avoid paying to cast the spell while also keeping everything set up at Liza’s house.
 But she wasn’t one to let opportunity go to waste.
 ‘Liza was willing to knock sixty-five gold off her fee to study the warding medallion Grandfather made me.
 This isn’t as magically impressive as that…but obviously Liza could make great use of it.
 She might be able to develop a similar spell herself, but without access to the University library resources…maybe not.’
 “One hundred fifty gold,” Siobhan tried.

 Liza scoffed.
 “Ridiculous!
 I haven’t even seen this spell in action, and you admittedly haven’t cast it yourself.
 Everything you’re telling me is hearsay.
 Twenty gold, and I’ll help you test it.
 I have protective wards built into the casting room below that should help keep us safe against violent spell reactions, and my Will is almost certainly necessary for a spell that does what you say.
 Without me, you would be risking your sanity and your life.
 Hells, something like this could easily trigger a break event.”

-That was an undeniably persuasive argument, especially considering Siobhan’s recent experience, but she wasn’t going to give in just like that.
+That was an undeniably persuasive argument, especially considering Siobhan’s recent experience, but she would not give in just like that.
 Liza had actually offered to pay her!
 For a spell that Siobhan developed herself!
-“It’s not quite as intensive as you think.
-I wouldn’t turn down your help, but with some effort I can cast it myself.
+“It’s not quite as demanding as you think.
+I wouldn’t turn down your help, but with some effort, I can cast it myself.
 I’m not worried about serious reactions.
-As I said, it’s already been reviewed by another sorcerer.
+As I said, another sorcerer has already reviewed it.
 One I trust.
 This is the kind of spell that could change your life.
 An extra eight hours a day?
 How much is your time worth, Liza?”